The Montessori Primary Classrooms

 Cultural:

 These exercises provide an introduction to the world around the child through exercises in history, geography, science, art, music, and foreign language.
 A child’s early years are the foundation upon which the rest of his experiences are built.
 The importance of providing a strong and positive base is paramount.
 In Montessori education, the child is respected as an individual in the environment with unique potential.
-This careful and appropriately planned transforming environment provides a wide range of experiences and opportunities that encourage and enhance the child’s ability to fulfill his potential.
+This carefully and appropriately planned transforming environment provides a wide range of experiences and opportunities that encourage and enhance the child’s ability to fulfill his potential.

 ↓